 03 | Capitalize on the data you have available.

 Wherever possible, use the data you have to inform how the device functions.
 What Nest does best is that it learns from every user interaction.
 It’s your job, and the job of the technology to do the brunt of the work.
-What remains is a simple and enjoyable user experience that strategically competes with both analog and digital competition.
+What remains is a simple and enjoyable user experience that strategically competes with both analog and digital solutions on the market.
 If the Davek connected umbrella could know when you have accidentally left your umbrella in a café, it would be a much better product.
 User data, when used correctly, can eliminate a lot of unnecessary interactions.

-Design with “Digital white space”
+Design with “digital white space”